 1. They ate the "whole animal" that included mineral rich bone broth and organ meats to get a balanced intake of amino acids that support proper liver function and detoxification.

-Your body (especially the liver) needs the amino acid balance that is achieved when you eat the “whole animal.”
-If your liver is malnourished by not eating enough of the right kind of proteins (read: too much muscle meat, not enough anti-inflammatory proteins), it can have a detrimental effect on thyroid hormone conversion.
+Your body (especially the liver) needs the amino acid balance that is achieved when you eat the “whole animal."
+If your liver is malnourished by not eating enough of the right kind of proteins (read: too much muscle meat, not enough anti-inflammatory proteins and a variety of organ meats), it can have a detrimental effect on thyroid hormone conversion.

 When you have a chronic energy deficit (fewer calories coming in than going out), over time your body starts to think food is scarce.
 To make an analogy, think of your body like a house.
 If you’re not making enough money to pay your bills, what do you do?
 You turn down the heat in your house to compensate, turn off the lights when you’re not in the room, and perhaps even fire your cleaning lady.